 In order to transmit information, the light output from any type of transmitter must be manipulated.
 Laser diodes can be directly modulated by application of current directly to the device; a drawback of this approach, however, is the possibility of a signal-degrading phenomenon, known as a “chirp,” that is particularly problematic when transmitting data over long distances.
 As a result, directly-modulated laser diodes (DMLs) are best suited for ranges from 2 to 10 km and speeds of 25 Gb/s or less.

 For longer range and higher speed, an external modulation approach is applied.
 This involves continuous wave transmission of the laser beam and voltage on/off signals applied to an electro-absorption modulator (EAM).
 EAMs are well-suited for use in fiber optic communications because they can operate at low voltages and very high speeds, and they also produce modulation bandwidths of tens of gigahertz.
 They are typically made in the form of waveguides — structures that, like optical fibers themselves, are designed to conserve energy by restricting light wave expansion.

 This principle also can be applied within a photonic integrated circuit in order to produce an externally modulated laser (EML).
 This type of device combines an external modulator with a distributed feedback (DFB) laser diode on a single chip.

 Optical transceivers, which combine both transmitter and receiver into a single housing, may also be designed with DML or EML optics.
-For more information about the full range of optical transceivers, visit Precision Optical Transceivers or contact our team of experts.
+For more information about the full range of optical transceivers, visit Precision Optical Technologies or contact our team of experts.